How to become a mortgage broker in QLD

 • Impact of COVID-19: The COVID-19 pandemic has influenced mortgage trends, with fluctuations in interest rates, government stimulus measures impacting housing demand, and changes in borrower behaviour affecting broker activity.

 For more detailed information and guidance on becoming a mortgage broker in Queensland, including updates on industry trends and regulatory changes, consult reputable sources such as ASIC and industry associations such as REAA.
+Call (07) 3105 6780 to enroll in industry-recognised training and unlock new opportunities.

 Best wishes on your journey to becoming a mortgage broker in Queensland!